 Spurgeon wrote, “The work of our Lord Jesus was not needful on account of any necessity in the Divine Being.”

-Father God, in his great love, for our sakes redeemed us through the work of Christ.
+Father God, in his great love, redeemed us through the work of Christ.

 So I needn’t worry about what I can do.
 He has finished it.
 I can rest in Him and let Jesus work in me.

 I love this last verse of this beautiful Christmas Carol, “In the Bleak Midwinter.”